cacochen/Dateweb/README.md

 # Date Web
-This is a Dating website project.
+This is a Dating website project in MEAN stack.